-Peckham Job Centre was subjected to a loud but friendly group of demonstrators on Friday and there are plans to do the same on the last Friday of every month, writes Josh Mellor…
+Peckham Jobcentre was subjected to a loud but friendly group of demonstrators today and there are plans to do the same on the last Friday of every month, writes Josh Mellor…

 The group are picketing the centre because of Universal Credit, the new benefit payment system that combines six former benefits or tax credits into one payment.

-The South London Revolutionary Communist Group claim the Peckham Job Centre has the worst record in London for sanctioning claimants and withholding their payments.
+Picket organisers, the South London Revolutionary Communist Group, claim the Peckham Jobcentre Plus has the worst record in London for sanctioning claimants and withholding their payments.

 Retired academic and campaigner Trevor Rayne said: “Universal Credit is deliberately difficult because the government needs to discipline people to force them to accept lower wages and accept temporary part time jobs.